open-telemetry/opentelemetry.io/content/en/blog/2024/demo-skyscanner/index.md

   (Senior Software Engineer)
-- It is a really great (company-wide) initiative to get people upskilled in observability and OpenTelemetry/New Relic and I personally found it very useful, as well as a lot of fun! :D” - Polly Yankova (Software Engineer)
+- It is a really great (company-wide) initiative to get people upskilled in observability and OpenTelemetry/New Relic and I personally found it very useful, as well as a lot of fun! :D - Polly Yankova (Software Engineer)

 ## Next steps